elliotwoods/ofxKinectForWindows2/README.md

 1. Add the ofxKinectForWindows2Lib.vcxproj to your solution
 2. In `Property Manager`, right click on your project to select `Add Existing Property Sheet...` and select the `ofxKinectForWindows2.props` file
+3. Right click on your project (e.g. 'mySketch') and select 'Add Reference...', and add a reference to `ofxKinectForWindows2Lib`.
+4.
 ## Notes

 0. The depth image comes in as RAW (i'm not rescaling it), so it may appear dark.
 Look closely :)